This is the preview version of the Wisconsin State Legislature site.

 NR 1.71(1)(1)Purpose.
 The purpose of this section is to encourage and provide for the establishment of friends groups, including not-for-profit concession corporations and cooperating associations.
 The department may work with a friends group established under the provisions of this section as the lead volunteer organization for a property, facility or program.
 The department may grant friends groups certain privileges, such as use of department equipment and facilities, under the terms of a written agreement.
 Nothing in this section prohibits the department or its individual properties, facilities and programs from accepting benefits from other groups or individuals, or from entering into separate agreements with others, if not in conflict with agreements executed with a friends group.

-NR 1.71(3)(b) (b) “Friends group" means a non-profit, non-stock, tax-exempt corporation organized to support, assist and promote the mission and activities of department properties, facilities and programs and other activities as approved by the department under the provisions of a written agreement with the department.
+NR 1.71(3)(b) (b) “Friends group" means a non-profit, non-stock, tax-exempt corporation organized to support, assist and promote the mission and activities of the department and department properties, facilities and programs and other activities as approved by the department under the provisions of a written agreement with the department.

 NR 1.71(3)(c) (c) “Not-for-profit concession corporation" means a friends group organized to sell goods and services in a department facility and to return the profits to the department under the provisions of a written agreement with the department.